ezietz/Flix/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Having the images fade in as they load.
+1. Filtering images by different categories/genres.
 2. How to load different resolutions of images.

 ## Video Walkthrough